praawt/developers/book/tutorials/how-to-pick-off-chain-storage.md

-# How to pick na appropriate off-chain storage
+# How to pick an appropriate off-chain storage

 In this tutorial, you will learn about storage options in Winding Tree ecosystem.